Jaouadeddadsi/Actors-and-Movies-RESTful-API/README.md

 #### Running the server

-To run the application run the following commands:
+To run the application locally, create a database, change the `database_path` in `models.py` and run the following commands:

 ```shell
 export FLASK_APP=flaskr